oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

     ![Database actions message box and URL](./images/db-actions-url.png " ")

-3. Sign in as the `ADMIN` user with the password you used when you provisioned your database.
+3. Sign in as the `ADMIN` user with the password you used when you created your database.

     ![Sign in as the admin user](./images/sign-in-admin.png " ")